Top Exercises for Normal Delivery You Surely Don’t Want to Miss

 These danger signs indicate potentially serious illnesses in newborns that require immediate medical attention:

 • Not feeding well: Newborns should feed every 2-3 hours.
 If a newborn is not feeding well, it could be a sign of an underlying illness or difficulty with breastfeeding, which can lead to dehydration, malnutrition, and failure to thrive.
+Sometimes it’s due to colic as well, which can cause discomfort and fussiness, making it harder for the baby to latch or feed effectively.
+If a baby consistently refuses to feed, is lethargic, or shows signs of weight loss or dehydration (such as fewer wet diapers or dry mouth), it’s important to consult a pediatrician to rule out any medical conditions.

 • Fits or seizures: Seizures in newborns can be caused by various conditions, such as infections, brain disorders, or metabolic problems, and can be life-threatening if not treated promptly.